 (C) An outline showing the boundary of the activities covered by the legacy contract.

+(j) Additional Reporting Requirements for Emissions from a Declared Emergency.
+An electricity generating facility that seeks to exclude covered emissions from their Cap-and-Invest applicability threshold calculation pursuant to section 95812(c)(2)(A)1. of the Cap-and-Invest Regulation must report the total annual covered emissions (MT CO2e) that occurred during eligible states of emergency.

 Note: Authority cited: Sections 38510, 38530, 39600, 39601, 39607, 39607.4, and 41511, Health and Safety Code.
 Reference: Sections 38530, 39600 and 41511, Health and Safety Code.

 § 95113.
-Petroleum Refineries
+Refineries

-The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must comply with Subpart Y of 40 CFR Part 98 (40 CFR §§98.250 to 98.258) in reporting emissions and other data from petroleum refineries to ARB, except as otherwise provided in this section.
-Petroleum refinery operators and refiners are considered separate reporting entities for the purposes of this article.
+The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must comply with Subpart Y of 40 CFR Part 98 (40 CFR §§98.250 to 98.258) in reporting emissions and other data from biorefineries and petroleum refineries to CARB, except as otherwise provided in this section.
+Biorefineries are subject to all requirements in section 95113.
+Refinery operators and refiners are considered separate reporting entities for the purposes of this article.

-(a) CO₂ from Fossil Fuel Combustion.
+(a) CO₂ from Fuel Combustion.
 When calculating CO₂ emissions from fuel combustion under subpart C as specified at 40 CFR §98.252(a), the operator must use a method in 40 CFR §98.33(a)(1) to §98.33(a)(4) as specified by fuel type in section 95115 of this article.
 CO₂ emissions from refinery fuel gas combustion must be calculated using a Tier 3 or Tier 4 methodology of subpart C, as specified in 40 CFR §98.252(a).

 (b) Monitoring, Data and Records.
 For each emissions calculation method chosen under section 95113(a), the operator must meet the applicable requirements for monitoring, missing data procedures, data reporting, and records retention that are specified in 40 CFR §98.34 to §98.37, except as modified in sections 95113(k), 95115, and 95129 of this article.

 (c) Refinery Fuel Gas Sampling.
-As required by 40 CFR §98.34(b)(3)(ii)(E), in cases where equipment necessary to perform daily sampling and analysis of carbon content and molecular weight for refinery fuel gas is not in place, such equipment must be installed and procedures established to implement daily sampling and analysis no later than January 1, 2013.
+Operators must conduct daily sampling and analysis to determine carbon content and molecular weight for refinery fuel gas.

 (d) Calculating CO₂ from Flares.
-For periods of normal flare operation, the operator must use Equation Y-1a, Y-1b, or Y-2 as specified in 40 CFR §98.253(b)(ii)(A) or 98.253(b)(ii)(B).
-For periods of startup, shutdown, and malfunction (SSM) during which the operator was unable to measure the parameters required by Equations Y-1a, Y-1b, or Y-2, the operator must determine the quantity of gas discharged to the flare separately for each SSM, and calculate the CO₂ emissions as specified in the equation shown below.
-For SSM periods the operator must use engineering calculations and process knowledge to estimate the carbon content of flared gas as required by §98.253(b)(iii)(A).
-The terms of the equation below are defined as they are for Equation Y-3 in 40 CFR §98.253(b)(iii)(C).
+For periods of normal flare operation, the operator must use Equation Y-1a, Y-1b, or Y-2 as specified in 40 CFR §98.253(b)(1)(ii)(A) or 98.253(b)(1)(ii)(B).
+For periods of startup, shutdown, and malfunction (SSM) during which the operator was unable to measure the parameters required by Equations Y-1a, Y-1b, or Y-2, the operator must determine the quantity of gas discharged to the flare separately for each SSM and calculate the CO₂ emissions as specified in the equation shown below.
+All SSM events must be reported, irrespective of any emission limits or thresholds.
+For SSM periods the operator must use engineering calculations and process knowledge to estimate the carbon content of flared gas as required by §98.253(b)(1)(iii)(A).
+The terms of the equation below are defined as they are for Equation Y-3 in 40 CFR §98.253(b)(1)(iii)(C).

 (e) Calculating CO₂ from FCCUs and Fluid Coking.
 The requirements of 40 CFR §98.253(c)(2) apply under this article regardless of the rated capacity of a fluid catalytic cracking unit or a fluid coking unit.
 The operator may not use Equation Y-8 or the option provided under 40 CFR §98.253(c)(3) for units with rated capacities of 10,000 barrels per stream day or less.